-It is not without irony I noticed that the tomb of Lenin is located next to the ultra-capitalistic luxury store GUM.
-Down in the tomb I saw the embalmed body of Vladimir Lenin, which has been on display since his death in 1924, but it rather felt like visiting a heavily guarded section of Madame Tussauds.
+It was not without irony I noticed that the tomb of Lenin is located opposite the ultra-capitalistic luxury store GUM.
+I wend down in the marble shoebox where I saw the embalmed body of Vladimir Lenin, which has been on display since his death in 1924, but it rather felt like visiting a heavily guarded section of Madame Tussauds.

-The mission of next morning was to get into the Kremlin, the walled area where an invitation was akin to receiving a death sentence decades ago.
+The mission of next morning was to get into the Kremlin, the walled area where decades ago an invitation was akin to receiving a death sentence.
 The hill of Borovitskij has been a settlement for two millennia and the first fortification was constructed there in the 12th century.
-The fortress of Moscow has endured fires, sacking from the Golden Horde and plundering from Napoleon’s army.
+The fortress of Moscow has endured great fires, careless sacking from the Golden Horde and greedy plundering from Napoleon’s army.
+But I bet it wouldn’t survive having a Starbucks.
 The cathedral square boosts no less than three different cathedrals, where the onion domes glisters like gold in the morning sun.

 I escaped from the cold daylight down into subterranean tunnels, where impressive artifacts are on display in the halls.
 I especially liked the beautiful Fabergé eggs, but I didn’t dare to do the switch pulled off by James Bond during the first scenes in the movie “Octopussy” from 1983.